For Harvard graduate students only.

 Who Is Eligible

-Harvard doctoral degree candidates in the Faculty for Arts and Sciences, or in one of the University's professional schools, who focus at least half of their dissertation topics on Canada are eligible to apply.
+Harvard doctoral degree candidates in the Faculty for Arts and Sciences, or in one of the University's professional schools, who focus at least half of their dissertation or research topic on Canada are eligible to apply.

-Canada Research Fellows are expected to participate in the Canada Seminar and be involved in other aspects of the Canada Program.
+Canada Research Fellows are required to participate in the Canada Seminar and be involved in other aspects of the Canada Program.
 Canada Dissertation Fellows must be in residence at Harvard.

 For more details on the Canada Program, please contact Helen Clayton.